UniverseProject/data-service/README.md

 [EntitySupplier database](src/main/kotlin/org/universe/supplier/database/EntitySupplier.kt) and
 [EntitySupplier http](src/main/kotlin/org/universe/supplier/http/EntitySupplier.kt).

-Using an existing service, you can change the supplier
+Using a service, you can change the supplier

 ```kotlin
 // Use exclusively the database